perracodex/kcrud/README.md

 ---

-## Domain Modules Design Overview
+## Domain Component Design Overview

-[Kcrud](https://github.com/perracodex/Kcrud) modules follow a structured approach to ensure clean separation of concerns.
+[Kcrud](https://github.com/perracodex/Kcrud) components follow a structured approach to ensure clean separation of concerns.
 The architecture is divided into several layers, each with a specific role, promoting maintainability and scalability:

 [Routing Layer](./kcrud-employee/src/main/kotlin/kcrud/domain/employee/routing): This is the entry point for all incoming requests.
 [Routes](https://ktor.io/docs/routing-in-ktor.html) define the endpoints available